 Stop asking people what their names mean just because it is not a name that you know.
 If they want you to know that their name has a meaning that they want to share, they will tell you.
 Uzo Aduba’s message is clear.

 No need to make things awkward.
 If you forget someone’s name, apologize right away and ask them to tell you again.
 Write it down or save it someone the second time so that you know it for the future.

 It is far from okay when you refuse to learn the pronunciation of someone’s name.
 No, you may not give someone a nickname or rename them because you think their name is hard to remember.
 It is not okay when you misspell someone’s name without apologizing and making a plan to avoid doing it again.
 It is wrong to make fun of someone’s name, to alienate them, to accuse parents of not loving their children due to the beautiful name that they passed on to their child.

 As we grow in the era of antiracism and social justice, we must aim to be expansive in the most basic interactions.
 If you ever email me, you will see a message under my signature.
 It has been there for over seven years.
 Read it.
 Know it.
 Embody it. “*Culturally Responsive Practice Note: Names have value.
 The proper spelling of names including capitalizations, punctuations, and spacing is always essential.*”

 Looking to chat with us, learn more, or seek services?
-Dr. Dowtin is available for workshops, presentations, Maryland LGPC supervision, peer or classroom consultation, and counseling.
+Sign in to leave a comment.
+Also, Dr. Dowtin is available for workshops, presentations, Maryland LGPC supervision, peer or classroom consultation, and counseling.
 We welcome you to schedule a constulation or look around the site and see what in store!

 Here's one last video, just in case this article left you wanting one more clever explanation of the problem of name shaming.
 Thanks, Amber Ruffin, for honoring Vice President, Kamala Harris' name.